ajss25/cs162_portfolio_project/README.md

 # Xiangqi

-This program is an implementation of Xiangqi, also known as Chinese chess, which is a two player strategy board game.
+This program is an object-oriented implementation of Xiangqi, also known as Chinese chess, which is a two player strategy board game.
 The player can create an instance of the game, make moves, and determine the winner in the terminal.

 Example:
 `game = XiangqiGame()`
 `move_result = game.make_move('c1', 'e3')`
 `black_in_check = game.is_in_check('black')`